ibm-cloud-docs/mas-ms/maintenance.md

 ## Infrastructure Deployment Options
 {: #deployment-options}

 The IBM MAS Cloud Service supports two infrastructure deployment options: _Dedicated Cluster_ and _Shared Cluster_.
 Both require Capacity Unit, Virtual Processor Core and Gigabyte entitlements.
 The difference between the two options is how the Cloud Service is provisioned, deployed and maintained.
-In both scenarios the client is provided separate MAS Applications and database instances for each environment (for example PROD, TEST, DEV) - but the underlying infrastructure will differ according to the deployment type ordered.
+In both scenarios the client is provided separate MAS Applications and database instances for each environment (for example PROD, TEST, DEV) on IBM Cloud - but the underlying infrastructure will differ according to the deployment type ordered.

 **Dedicated Cluster Deployment** (MAS-Dedicated)